tjeumaster/go-tcp/README.md

 ## Features

-- **Thread-Safe Operations**: All methods are protected with mutexes for concurrent access
+- **Thread-Safe Operations**: All methods are protected with mutexes and atomic operations for concurrent access
 - **TCP Connection Management**: Connect and disconnect from TCP servers with status checking
-- **Send Messages**: Send messages to the server and receive responses
+- **Send Messages**: Send messages to the server and receive responses with automatic timeout handling
 - **Listen to Server Messages**: Continuously listen for incoming messages from the server using a goroutine
 - **Retry Mechanism**: Automatically retry connections with configurable delays
 - **Context Support**: Use Go contexts to control listening timeouts and cancellation
-- **Read Deadlines**: Automatic timeout handling for read operations
+- **Read/Write Deadlines**: Automatic timeout handling for both read and write operations
 - **Non-blocking Send**: Buffered message channel prevents blocking when sending messages
-- **Error Handling**: Comprehensive error reporting with wrapped errors
+- **Error Definitions**: Pre-defined error types for better error handling
+- **Listening Status**: Track whether the client is actively listening with `IsListening()`
+- **Multiple Listen Prevention**: Prevents multiple concurrent `Listen()` calls
+- **Smart Timeout Management**: Configurable default timeouts with context deadline support

 ## Installation